andrewhao/frp-for-couch-potatoes-talk/README.md

 an HTML5 device accelerometer, RxJS (a Javascript FRP library), some gumption, and basic math.

-We'll even talk a little bit about how these concepts apply to real world frameworks like React, Redux, and Elm.
+We'll even talk a little bit about how these concepts apply to real world frameworks like Redux, Cycle.js and Elm.
 In the end, you'll not only get up to speed about reactive programming, you'll be able to have new insights and tools to implement reactive principles in your next project.